EXPLAINER: Rail strike would impact consumers, businesses

 By federal law, the unions can't legally strike until after Friday morning, just after midnight.
 That's when a 30-day “cooling-off” period ends, under terms of a law called the Railway Labor Act, which governs contract talks in the railroad and airline industries.

-Congress could intervene and impose settlement terms, as it has done in previous nationwide rail-labor disputes.
+Congress could intervene and block a strike or lockout, as it has done in previous nationwide rail-labor disputes, but it's not clear whether that would happen this time.

-Lawmakers could adopt the recommendations of the emergency board, or they could order additional negotiations or arbitration to settle the standoff.

-Congress is widely expected to block a strike if it comes to that, but it is not clear how quickly lawmakers would act.
+Lawmakers are divided over a resolution to the dispute.
+Republicans want to impose the presidential emergency board's terms, while Democrats prefer to let negotiators for the railroads and the two big unions keep talking.

 WHAT ARE THE BIG ISSUES?